BryanLong14/bryan-and-patrick-collaborating-with-git/README.md

 Bryan - You should edit an HTML file.
 Add a paragraph about something you like.

-Patrick - Slack your partner.
-You should both create a new CSS file.
+Patrick - You should both create a new CSS file.
 Link to it from one of your HTML files.

-Bryan -
+Bryan - Slack your partner.
+You should both edit an HTML file.
+Add a paragraph about something you like.

 Patrick -